Nancy Lieberman Award

 The voting body for the Lieberman Award also changed upon its incorporation into the Naismith Starting Five.
 Each of the Starting Five awards is now determined by a selection committee consisting of Hall of Famers, WBCA coaching members, and media, and headed by the award's namesake.
 Fan voting through the Hall's website is also incorporated into the selection process.

-UConn is the only program that has produced more than one Lieberman Award recipient, having had five players combine for a total of 10 awards (Bird, Diana Taurasi, Renee Montgomery, Moriah Jefferson, and Bueckers).
-The only other programs with more than one award, Iowa, Notre Dame, and Oregon, have each had a single player win all of that program's awards, respectively Clark (three times), Skylar Diggins (twice) and Ionescu (three times).
+UConn has produced the most Lieberman Award recipients, having had five players combine for a total of 10 awards (Bird, Diana Taurasi, Renee Montgomery, Moriah Jefferson, and Bueckers).
+The only other program with more than one recipient is Notre Dame, with two recipients (Skylar Diggins and Hannah Hidalgo) combining for three awards.
+The only other programs with more than one award are Iowa and Oregon, each of which had a single player win three awards, respectively Clark and Ionescu.